harshkonde/AI-Powered-Talent-Scouting-Engagement-Agent/README.md

 ---

-Built with ❤️ using Python, FastAPI, and vanilla JavaScript.
+Built using Python, FastAPI, and vanilla JavaScript.